-You don’t have to have perfect skin, but if it’s affecting your everyday life and your mental health, you must approach your feelings about it in a healthy and self-care-filled way to rebuild your confidence.
+You don’t have to have perfect skin, but if it’s affecting your everyday life and your mental health, you must approach your feelings about it in a healthy and self-care-filled way to rebuild your confidence – even taking small steps like keeping clear skin overnight.
 Here are some tips to get you there:-

 Modern living means social media, and with that come super HD filters, sophisticated editing and Instagram models.
 Unfortunately though, this gives rise to unrealistic expectations.
 This increases the pressure for constant perfection which makes us more aware of our skin than ever before.
 You may end up feeling like you are the only person in the world with your skin problem, when in fact, 60% of Brits suffer, or have suffered from a skin disease!
 If scrolling through social media and looking at pictures is getting you down, it’s worth logging out and taking a step back.